Myeloid-derived suppressor cell: Formation

 MDSCs are formed from bone marrow precursors when myelopoietic processes are interrupted, caused by several illnesses.
 Cancer patients' growing tumors produce cytokines and other substances that affect MDSC development.
 Tumor cell lines overexpress colony-stimulating factors (G-CSF and GM-CSF) and IL6, which promote development of MDSCs that have immune suppressive function in vivo.
 Other cytokines, including IL10, IL1, VEGF, and PGE2 have been associated with the formation and regulation of MDSCs.
 GM-CSF promotes synthesis of MDSCs from bone marrow, and the transcription factor c/EBP regulates development of MDSCs in bone marrow and in tumors.
 STAT3 also promotes development of MDSCs, whereas IRF8 could counteract MDSC-inducing signals.

 MDSCs migrate as immature cells from the bone marrow to peripheral tissues (or tumors), where they differentiate into mature macrophages, dendritic cells, and neutrophils without suppressive phenotypes under homeostatic conditions, but become polarized when exposed to pro-inflammatory compounds, chemokines, and cytokines.
 In the tumor microenvironment, they suppress the anti-tumor immune response.
 The presence of MDSCs has been associated with progression of colon cancer, tumor angiogenesis, and metastases.
 In addition to producing NO and ROS, MDSCs secrete immune-regulatory cytokines such as TNF, TGFB, and IL10.
 There are subpopulations of MDSC that have some common suppressive characteristics but also have their own unique features; different subpopulations can be found in different areas of the same tissue or tumor.
 Tumor-infiltrating MDSCs develop in response to environmental factors, upregulating CD38 (which removes NAD from the environment and is necessary for mitochondrial biosynthesis), PDL-1 (an immune checkpoint protein) and LOX1 (promotes fatty acid consumption and fatty acid oxidation).
 Tumor-infiltrating MDSCs also secrete exosomes that can inhibit the anti-tumor immune response.

+Immature Myeloid Cells in Formation of MDSCs

+Myeloid-derived suppressor cells (MDSCs) are a recently discovered bone-marrow-derived cell type.
+They have characteristic of immature stem cells with immunomodulatory properties.
+In fact, they are used in research to develop therapeutic strategies against both autoimmune diseases and exacerbate inflammation, which has special interest in the central nervous system.
+The main inconvenient of MDSCs is that they are only formed during inflammatory conditions, thus being commonly gathered from diseased subjects.

+However, a recent research of the University of Salamanca has demonstrated that immature myeloid cells (IMCs), the precursors of MDSCs, have also potential immunosuppressive activity under pathological conditions.
+IMCs can be directly gathered from healthy bone marrow, which is a more clinically feasible source.
+Then, IMCs under pathological conditions behave as MDSCs exerting immunomodulation.
+In this sense, IMCs can be directly used thus avoiding their gathering from diseased subjects.

+In addition, IMCs are promising adjuvants when performing neurosurgery.
+They application in an intracranial surgery almost completely prevented the impairments caused by this procedure in mice, probably by the modulation of the inflammatory patterns.
+In this sense, IMCs have a direct pre-clinical application to minimize the secondary effects inherent to every single intracranial surgery, especially in a diseased environment.